JideGuru/flutter_friends/README.md

 # Friends

-A flutter app that show how to get JSON data and display in ListView and also how to use AlertDialogs
+A flutter app that shows how to get JSON data and display in ListView and also how to use AlertDialogs

 # Why?